ayush-agarwal-0502/MLWare-Technex-Project---Stained-cell-counter/README.md

 A less common but still used way is using the **YOLO (You Only Look Once )** models for detection and counting of the cells .
-However , we could not use pretrained model , and training of yolo models requires coordinates as well as the enclosing box dimensions of the cells in the training dataset , which we didn't have , hence we couldn't use this too .
+However , we could not use pretrained model , and training of yolo models requires coordinates as well as the enclosing box dimensions of the cells in the training dataset , which we didn't have , hence we couldn't use this too . ( Link for YOLO research paper : https://arxiv.org/pdf/1506.02640.pdf )

 Then I decided to approach the problem statment using **image processing techniques and blob detection algorithms** .
 My teammate on the other hand started approaching the problem with Convolutional Neural Networks (CNNs).